connxio/docs/Adapters/Inbound/Event Grid.md

 >`https://cmh-messagehub-apim-prod.azure-api.net/api/eventgrid?subscription-key=xxxx-xxxx-xxx-xxxx-xxxx&ConfigCorrelationId=xxxx-xxxx-xxx-xxxx`

 Where **subscription-key** refers to your authentication key supplied by your ConnXio representative, and **ConfigCorrelationId** refers to the Id of the integration in the portal.

+## Retry

+Retry on Event Grid is handled by the Event Grid itself.
+Please refer to the [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/event-grid/delivery-and-retry).